Tobang1/mlops-dev/README.md

   cd mlops-frontend
   run `npm start`

+-Install npm and npm
+- To build an image
+docker build -t my-image-name . (example: docker build -t react-image .)

+- To Run the image after build docker run -p local-host-port:docker-container-port image-name (docker run -p 3000:3000 react-image)

-  then wait for the noode server to spin up and you can check it on tour local network in browser
+then wait for the node server to spin up and you can check it on tour local network in browser

+- Make sure you are in your same directory where the script file is before running the chmod command

+- change the permission of your script.sh using ($chmod +x script.sh)

+- run the script to create your container ($./script.sh)

+- This same script help to push to dockerhub.

 <!-- To address all issues (including breaking changes), run: